Managing type 1 diabetes at home

 High blood glucose levels

-Blood glucose levels may drop and rise at times, but if your child’s blood glucose level stays high for a long period of time this can lead to feeling generally unwell, increased thirst and tiredness.
+Blood glucose levels may drop and rise at times.
+If blood glucose levels stay high for a long period of time this can lead to symptoms such as:

 Treatment for high blood glucose levels